 and enter a natural phrase or keyword, such as “delete site”, “remove content” “comments”.

 With the introduction of Jetpack Search to the Support site in June 2020, forum discussions are no longer included in Support search results, but you can search the forum directly using the Search box at the top of the community forums.

 You might just be surprised by the number of people who have asked a question similar to yours in the past, but keep in mind that while the Support Docs are continuously updated, forum discussions from even 6 months or a year ago may overlook new features that have been introduced since then.

-Bonus tip!
-Did you know that your site’s Dashboard has contextual help?
-Nearly every page in your Dashboard has a Help bubble in the lower right corner.
-Clicking on it will open the contextual help and the information given there will change depending on which page of the Dashboard you are on.
+Pro tip!
+Did you know that your site’s WordPress.com Dashboard has contextual help?
+As long as you are using the default WordPress.com dashboard, and not WP Admin, clicking on the help bubble in the lower right corner of your screen will open the contextual help and the information given there will change depending on which page of the Dashboard you are on.